IsabelGP/boot-camps/outlines/pyCharm.md

 features in the PyCharm community edition (available for download at https://www.jetbrains.com/pycharm/), and get a feel for code development and debugging using an IDE.

-The aim of this session is to get your morse.py script working in PyCharm, familiarize yourself with PyCharm's layout, understand some of its most commonly used features, and apply the stepwise debugging tools (e.g., breakpoints, line-by-line execution, and stepping into/out of function calls) to your morse.py example.
+Using your pyGlet game code, the aim of this session is simply to familiarize yourself with PyCharm, to gain a better feel of its layout, to understand some of its most commonly used features, and to apply the stepwise debugging tools (e.g., breakpoints, line-by-line execution, and stepping into/out of function calls) to your pyGlet game code.

 To facilitate this session, have a look at some of the video tutorials from the PyCharm developers.
-You may find that not all of the features discussed in these videos will be useful to you.
-To help you better focus on those features will I think you will find most immediately useful, I have provided some notes along with each video link below.
+You are likely to find that not all of the features discussed in these videos will be useful to you.
+To help you better focus on those features will I think you are likely to find most useful at this stage, I have provided some notes along with each video link below.

-You should look at the following, and get a Debug session running with [morse.py](https://github.com/davidglo/boot-camps/blob/2016-TMCS-software/python/3/example/morse.py):

 1. [Getting started with PyCharmm](https://www.youtube.com/watch?v=BPC-bGdBSM8&index=1&list=PLQ176FUIyIUZ1mwB-uImQE-gmkwzjNLjP)